Vapour-pressure deficit

-Vapour-pressure deficit, or VPD, is the difference (deficit) between the amount of moisture in the air and how much moisture the air can hold when it is saturated.
-Once air becomes saturated, water will condense out to form clouds, dew or films of water over leaves.
+Once air becomes saturated, water will condense to form clouds, dew or films of water over leaves.
 It is this last instance that makes VPD important for greenhouse regulation.
 If a film of water forms on a plant leaf, it becomes far more susceptible to rot.
 On the other hand, as the VPD increases, the plant needs to draw more water from its roots.
 In the case of cuttings, the plant may dry out and die.
 For this reason the ideal range for VPD in a greenhouse is from 0.45 kPa to 1.25 kPa, ideally sitting at around 0.85 kPa.
 As a general rule, most plants grow well at VPDs of between 0.8 and 0.95 kPa.

-In ecology, it is the difference between the actual water vapour pressure and the saturation water vapour pressure at a particular temperature.
+In ecology, it is the difference between the water vapour pressure and the saturation water vapour pressure at a particular temperature.
 Unlike relative humidity, vapour-pressure deficit has a simple nearly straight-line relationship to the rate of evapotranspiration and other measures of evaporation.
+Also, vapor pressure deficit is a more concrete measurement of the difference of the moisture content in the air, while relative humidity is a ratio of the actual vapor pressure to the saturation vapor pressure at the given temperature.